ronpang/WIZnet-HK_Ron/TCP/README.md

     1. Manual
     2. Automatic - determine by the percentage values from the soil moist sensor

+Updated:
+1. Class function (Soil_range_set) for simplify the function

 ## Neopixel light control with light sensor ##
 It is based on the above TCP server code.